Setting Foot in Cebu

 As the sun started to rise on our 4th day in Cebu, we were cruising along the fresh morning air passing by charming little houses and dodging any unwary dogs and chickens.
 We were on our way to an epic canyoneering adventure about 45 minutes drive away from Moalboal.

 From our first meeting point we were shuttled high up in the highlands on an extended motorbike.
 Not sure how but the motorbike managed to make its way up with us 2 our guide and the driver.
-A pretty bad ass motor I guess.
+A pretty badass motor I guess.

 The dropping off point marked the start of this epic adventure.
 And 10 minutes in we were trekking in streams of water, sliding down slippery rock slides and jumping off adrenaline pumping cliffs and floating down canyon rivers.
 This was pretty much a non stop excitement for the following few hours.

-Beside the one massive canyoneering trip, most days we wandered off to loads of other waterfalls.
+Besides the one massive canyoneering trip, most days we wandered off to loads of other waterfalls.
 Some were worth the trip while others didn’t really live up to what we expected.
 Still it was worthwhile to be out chasing waterfalls.
 You can find more about our favourite falls in the area on our Cebu post.
 This will be published shortly.

 One day, in mid afternoon we thought of reaching Osmena peak.
 The intention was to get there and watch the sun setting over an epic view of jagged mountain tops.
 Our trip didn’t go to plan which was a good thing.

 Still on our way and about 15 minutes to Osmena, it was already getting dark.
 By the time we reached the entrance gate of Osmena peak it was, so dark we could see the milky-way and a few fireflies buzzing around the trees.
 Riding back to Moalboal wasn’t an option so we went on a search for the only accommodation in the area.
 A basic homestay not found online and barely anyone knows of the place.
-However, it still didn’t take us long to find since we got a good whereabouts from a couple of locals.
+However, it still didn’t take us long to find since we got good whereabouts from a couple of locals.
 We spent the night here in this isolated village.
 We woke up early the next day.
 Cruised along foggy, dark, slippery streets.
 Almost crashed in the process of avoiding a frog and also dodged a snake.
 And at last reached Osmena peak a little too early this time.
 Unfortunately January isn’t a good time for Sunrise at Osmena.
 Most of the view was foggy and not that good.
 We did get a few minutes where the fog cleared up and we got a relatively good view of what to expect on clear days.

 Beside canyoneering, Moalboal is known for a spectacular underwater wonder, the sardines run.
 Just off the coast, millions of sardines cruise along a ridge a few metres away from the restaurants and tourist area of town.
-Really, this is overwhelming experience and something we only had seen on documentaries.
+Really, this is an overwhelming experience and something we only had seen on documentaries.
 The syncronized way in which the sardines swim or seemingly dance is just unbelievable.
-We only needed to dive 3 or 4 metres to see these small small fishes create all different forms right in front of our eyes.
+We only needed to dive 3 or 4 metres to see these small fishes create all different forms right in front of our eyes.